mrshub/mrshub-website/_pages/home.md

 ---

 {% capture notice-text %}
-The MRSHub is a curated collection of resources for the analysis of magnetic resonance spectroscopy data.
-It is maintained by the Committee for MRS Code and Data Sharing of the MR Spectroscopy Study Group of the International Society for Magnetic Resonance in Medicine (ISMRM).
+The MRSHub is a curated collection of resources for magnetic resonance spectroscopy, including data, software code, educational material, and a forum for knowledge exchange and collaboration.
+The MRSHub promotes open science.
+All resources are publicly available.

 **[We are actively seeking contributions!
 If you are interested in advancing open science in MRS, please see our MRSHub User Guide!](https://forum.mrshub.org/t/mrshub-user-guide/7)**
 {% endcapture %}